EIFS, Architecture, and the Sustainable Design Revolution

 Those architects who are able to bring a systems perspective to these often-conflicting demands will have a competitive advantage over designers who select materials in isolation.

 High-Performance EIFS can be used to advance multiple design objectives.
 They can create spectacular exterior appearances in a cost-effective manner.
 In addition, they can make significant contributions toward attainment of LEED Energy and Atmosphere Prerequisite 2 through specification of an air barrier and thermally efficient exterior insulation.
-Locating 100% of a building's insulation outside of the building sheathing reliably moves the dew point outside of the wall cavity, which is good design practice in all climate zones.
+Locating building insulation outside of the building sheathing helps move the dew point outside of the wall cavity, which is a necessary design practice in all climate zones.

 Lightweight EIFS reduce overall material consumption in a given building design, with clear environmental benefits in terms of resource conservation and embodied energy reduction.